 Haworthia succulents are a large and diverse genus of plants in the asphodelaceae family, asphodeloideae subfamily, aloeae tribe.
-They are close relatives of aloe plants, which are generally much larger—but they share a lot of similarities in appearance.
+They are close relatives of aloe plants, which you may be familiar with.

-These plants generally stay small, producing pups or babies as their main growth (as opposed to growing up or out).
-Most varieties of haworthia have striking vertical spiky succulent leaves that are packed together in tight rosettes.
-Markings and coloring depends heavily on the variety, but all varieties are very easy to care for!
+Haworthia plants generally stay small, producing pups or babies as their main growth (as opposed to growing up or out).
+Most varieties have striking vertical spiky succulent leaves that are packed together in tight rosettes.

 These little cuties are from southern Africa, largely the southwestern Cape.
 The haworthia genus is not a well-understood genus, though.
 You’ll quickly realize this if you start to research exactly what type of haworthia plant you have and realize that plants that look exactly the same have different names.